openframeworks/ofBook/18_version_control_with_git/chapter.md

 The major concepts and keywords are explained, enabling you to easily dig deeper into the subject using available online resources.
 A number of tools for working with Git are presented.
 You will learn about Github, a web service for hosting Git repositories and one of the major platforms for "social coding".
-It will be shown how you can start hosting your own projects on Github and leverage its features.
+You will be shown how you can start hosting your own projects on Github and leverage its features.
 Finally, you will learn how you can build upon the things you just learned and where you can get help if you get stuck.

 ## What is version control, and why should you use it?